Really-Simple-Plugins/really-simple-ssl/readme.txt

 = 5.0.3 =
 * Improvement: Install SSL notice dismissible, which allows for SSL already installed situations and not detected.
 * Fix: WordPress basepath detection in force deactivate function and in system status
+* Fix: not dismissible urgent notices were still dismissible

 = 5.0.2 =
 * Improvement: remove some files to prevent false positive warnings from windows defender